 interested you can contact customer service for info about where you

-can buy an inexpensive hand held steamer ($25)
+can buy an inexpensive hand help steamer ($25)

 6. Why don't most other companies offer custom made Roman Shades?

 The reason is simple: no one

 has the skill to make them properly.
 The few workrooms that perhaps

 can manufacture custom hand-made roman shades do so at a price point that

 is significantly higher than what we offer.
 Our staff of skilled craftsmen